dominiksalvet/ux430ua-jack-volume/README.md

 In the default setup of the ASUS ZenBook UX430UA while running some Linux distributions, output volume of 3.5 mm jack audio has a low coefficient, so **audio volume of 3.5 mm devices is scaled down significantly** compared to what it should be on the selected sound volume.
 The problem occurs after booting up the system with a 3.5 mm jack plugged in or in a second after plugging it in while the system is running.
 So even despite of adjusting sound volume level for 3.5 mm devices, if possible, after plugging a 3.5 mm device in, its sound volume would be very high for a moment and then jumps down to the prepared level, which may be very unpleasant.

 The described problems can be solved with this project.
-The project is easy to install.

 ## Table of Contents